 - The Miyako Odori spring dance and tea ceremony

 - Exploring the geisha districts of Kyoto

 22. Kimono parade

-The Nishijin textile centre is an opportunity to see kimono styled and worn in a kimono fashion parade several times a day.
-At the centre you also have the opportunity to see a display of silkworms that produce the luxurious fabric and weaving demonstrations that show how some of the more elaborate fabrics and wall hangings are created.
+The Nishijin textile centre is an opportunity to see kimonos styled and worn in a kimono fashion parade several times a day.
+At the centre, you also have the opportunity to see a display of silkworms that produce the luxurious fabric and weaving demonstrations that show how some of the more elaborate fabrics and wall hangings are created.

-The Nishijin Textile Centre is about 1 km from the Imperial Palace and 1.5 km from Nijo Castle or see our central Kyoto walking tour post for ideas of other nearby attractions to combine into your visit.
+The Nishijin Textile Centre is about 1 km from the Imperial Palace and 1.5 km from Nijo Castle.
+If you are heading out to the show you might be interested in our central Kyoto walking tour post for ideas of other nearby attractions to combine into your visit.